This post contains affiliate links. Read our Disclaimer for more info.

 Do consider giving welcome bags to your wedding guests once they arrive at the hotel or lodge.
 Add some useful stuff they might need at your destination, plus a few nice things such as edibles.

 Don’t forget to pack for your honeymoon!
-We’re assuming that you will have your honeymoon at your wedding destination, unless you have a bigger budget and plan to travel elsewhere, too.
+Assuming that you will have your honeymoon at your wedding destination, unless you have a bigger budget and plan to travel elsewhere, too.
 In any case, it is helpful to have some sort of honeymoon packing list, and have those items ready in a separate suitcase if possible.

 - How to shop for your wedding dress